stackforge/fuel-docs/pages/release-notes/v3-2-1-grizzly-full.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Mirantis OpenStack Health Check Platform tests were introduced in Mirantis OpenStack 3.2.
 They ensure that the platform-level services operate correctly after an OpenStack environment is deployed.
-Heat, Savanna, and Murano services are verified by platform tests.
+Heat, Sahara, and Murano services are verified by platform tests.
 However, due to a bug, the tests occasionally did not work properly.
 The issue has been fixed in Mirantis OpenStack 3.2.1 and the tests now work consistently.